sundowndev/hacker-roadmap/README.md

 **Penetration tester** : Most likely a white hacker who test applications and systems to secure them or find vulnerabilities.

 **Security researcher** : Someone who practice pen testing and browse the web everyday to find phishing/fake websites, infected servers, bugs or vulnerabilities.
 He can work for a company so he's responsible for the security of systems.

+### Difference between hacking and ethical hacking

+A black hat is practicing penetration testing, but unlike a white hat, this is not ethical hacking.
+Ethical hacking is about find vulnerabilities and improve the security of a system.
+An ethical hacker is the ultimate security professional.
+Ethical hackers know how to find and exploit vulnerabilities and weaknesses in various systems, just like a malicious hacker (a black hat hacker).
+In fact, they both use the same skills; however, an ethical hacker uses those skills in a legitimate, lawful manner to try to find vulnerabilities and fix them before the bad guys can get there and try to break in.
+An ethical hacker is basically a white hat hacker.

 ## Languages